lubuntu-team/manual/source/3/3.1/3.1.2/htop.rst

 Usage
 ------
 To view how much RAM is being used on your system is under :guilabel:`Mem` and then a [ number based on how many Gigabytes of memory.
 The :guilabel:`Swp` line lists how much swap is used.
-The numbers going down with a bar with a percentage next to them display usage on each of your cpu cores.
+The numbers going down with a bar with a percentage next to them display usage on each of your CPU cores.

 :guilabel:`Load average` shows your system load over the past one five and fifteen minute is why there are three numbers see `wikipedia load (computing) <https://en.wikipedia.org/wiki/Load_(computing)>`_ for more information. :guilabel:`Uptime` shows how long your computer has been booted.